material-components/material-components-ios/components/TextFields/README.md

   <img src="docs/assets/textfields.png" alt="Text Fields" width="375">
 </div>

 Text fields allow users to input text into your app.
 They are a direct connection to your users' thoughts and intentions via on-screen, or physical, keyboard.
-The Material Design Text Fields take the familiar element to a new level by adding useful animations, character counts, helper text, error states, and styles.
+The Material Design Text Fields take the familiar element to new levels by adding useful animations, character counts, helper text, error states, and styles.

+MDC's text fields come in several styles and have a great range of customization.
+Google's UX research has determined that Outlined and Filled (aka 'text box') styles perform the best by a large margin.
+So use `MDCTextInputControllerOutlinedField` , `MDCTextInputControllerTextFieldBox`, and `MDCTextInputControllerTextArea` if you can and set colors and fonts that match your company's branding.

+For more information on text field styles, and animated images of each style in action, see [Text Field Styles](/styling).

 ## Design & API Documentation